 Double blech (I’ve been twice).

 Boring…Boring…OMG Boring.
 Do we really need more mass retail family food places in the midwest?
 Especially one downtown on Mass Ave!?!
-What happened here CRU?
-Mesh and Stonecreek are on target…this place belongs in the far suburbs with a huge stack of high chairs at the door and placemats the kids can draw on … OR … Get a chef.
+Great patio for outside dining right in the mix of downtown people watching…but food wise this place belongs in the far suburbs with a huge stack of high chairs at the door (and place mats for the kids to draw on).

 photos courtesy of funcityfinder.com